-CHARLOTTE, N.C. — An insurer’s obligations to the Garlock Sealing Technologies LLC bankruptcy estate under a $5 million asbestos policy must be determined through litigation, not arbitration, a North Carolina federal judge decided Aug.
-20 in affirming a magistrate judge’s ruling (Safety National Casualty Corp. v.
+CHARLOTTE, N.C. — An asbestos insurer on Sept.
+17 asked the Fourth Circuit U.S. Court of Appeals to decide if a North Carolina federal court correctly ruled that the insurer’s obligations to the Garlock Sealing Technologies LLC bankruptcy estate under a $5 million policy must be determined through litigation, not arbitration (Safety National Casualty Corp. v.
 Garlock Sealing Technologies LLC, et al., No. 3:17-cv-00458, W.D.
 N.C.).

 LOS ANGELES — A Los Angeles judge on Aug.
 16 entered a corrected judgment on a jury’s $11,406,500 asbestos verdict against a water company after lopping off the $5 million punitive damage award but otherwise leaving the verdict intact (Alfred Mata v.
 Air & Liquid Systems Corp., No. BC655564, Calif.
 Super., Los Angeles Co.).

 BUFFALO, N.Y. — A New York jury on Sept.
 14 awarded $7,024,000 in a man’s mesothelioma case alleging exposure to asbestos in valves, sources told Mealey Publications (James Stock Jr. v.
 Air & Liquid Systems Corp., et al., No. 807846/2017, N.Y.
 Sup., Erie Co.).